 Stone migration during ureteroscopy (URS) for proximal ureteric calculi is a constant challenge.
-Traditionally ureteric stones that fail conservative treatment, fail shockwave lithotripsy (SWL), or are too large to be extracted intact, require some form of intraureteric lithotripsy.
+Traditionally ureteric stones that fail conservative treatment, fail shockwave lithotripsy (SWL), or are too large to be extracted intact, require some form of intra-ureteric lithotripsy.
 Among the various modalities available, laser lithotripsy has emerged as the safest and most efficient.
 Most urologists approach ureteric calculi by using laser lithotripsy either to fragment or "dust" the stone.
 A basket is then used to extract small stone fragments.
-Occasionally fragments may migrate up to the kidney requiring prolonged operative times, increased cost and secondary procedures.
-Between 3 and 15% of stones in the distal ureter and 28-48% of proximal stones undergo retrograde migration.
+Occasionally fragments may migrate up to the kidney, requiring prolonged operative times, increased cost, and secondary procedures.
+Between 3 and 15% of stones in the distal ureter and 28-48% of proximal stones3-5 undergo retrograde migration.

-Several retropulsion prevention devices have been developed in order to optimize URS outcomes and to prevent proximal migration.
-These devices are either mechanical(wire-based or balloon-based) or gel based.
-They are typically placed above the stone to prevent retropulsion and improve removal of fragments with removal of the instrument.
+Several retropulsion prevention devices have been developed to optimize URS outcomes and to prevent proximal migration.
+These devices are either mechanical (wirebased or balloon-based) or gel-based.
+They are typically placed above the stone to prevent retropulsion and improve removal of fragments.
 Wire-based devices may potentially injure the ureter and this may be a limiting factor in their adoption.
 These devices are typically expensive and not necessarily available to all urologists.
-Furthermore, there is limited data available on the effectiveness of these devices.
-Examples of these devices are shown in the table I.
+Furthermore, there is limited outcome data available on the effectiveness of these devices (Table 1).

-Our technique involves capturing the stone within a four wire Nitinol stone basket [Cook Medical] and preforming laser lithotripsy (0.4J and 20Hz) to dust the stone while in the basket (See Image 1).
-The dusted fragments wash out with the irrigation fluid and once small enough; the remaining stone is removed intact within the basket.
-If the stone is too large or impacted then careful dusting of the stone until it may be trapped within the basket is performed.
+Our technique involves capturing the stone within a fourwire Nitinol stone basket (Cook Medical) and performing laser lithotripsy (0.4 J and 20 Hz) to dust the stone while in the basket (Fig. 1).
+The dusted fragments wash out with the irrigation fluid and once small enough, the remaining stone is removed intact within the basket.
+If the stone is too large or impacted, then careful dusting of the stone until it may be trapped within the basket is performed.